The Battle Scars of Life

 Like in times of war.

-Today we have the luxury of having a lot more knowledge about damage, about therapy, and what wellness should look like.
+Today we have the luxury of having a lot more knowledge about damage, therapy, and what wellness should look like.
 World War I and II veterans never heard the term “Post Traumatic Stress Disorder.”
 There were therapists, but no one specialized in Traumatology.
 My generation of South African men has been exposed to the South African Bush War.
-Many returned with experiences, but not with the vocabulary to describe it.
+Many returned with experiences, but not with the vocabulary to describe them.

 What do you call the feeling when you crawl out of the top hatch of your overturned Buffel vehicle, and en route to safety, you pass your buddy’s decapitated head?
 Or how do you describe to a civilian what goes through your mind when you look into a blown up Ratel, and one of the five dead bodies has only the lower torso left?

 There are no words for these emotions.

 This last month or two, I have embarked on a journey to read up on what my fellow soldiers went through between 1975 and roughly 1990.
 I read many accounts, watched many videos, and listened to these men attempting to relate what they went through.
 Some were relieved, some were bitter, others just numb.